turip/artifactory-terraform-module-registry/README.md

            token = "<base64 of your username:api_token>"
     }

+You can generate the base64 of you password using:

+    echo -n admin:mysecretpassword | openssl base64

+Then your configuration would look like this:

+    credentials "artifactory.example.org" {
+           token = "YWRtaW46bXlzZWNyZXRwYXNzd29yZA=="
+    }

 The hostname is the hostname without protocol name (e.g. artifactory.example.org), the username is your artifactory user name and the api_token is the API Token obtained on the web interface.